UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 If your API is public, it should also be on the [cabinet offices list of APIs](https://www.api.gov.uk/ho/#home-office).

-### You MUST have documentation on inputs and outputs of all endpoints
+### You MUST have documentation on requests and responses of all endpoints

-Documenting the inputs and outputs of endpoints makes it easy for consumers to understand what is required and how to use the given responses from an endpoint.
+Documenting the requests and responses of endpoints makes it easy for consumers to understand what is required and how to use the given responses from an endpoint.

-It should include all of the following inputs that apply to your API:
+It should include all of the following that apply to a request:

 - Request method
 - URI query parameters